wrist mechanics online course featured image

 The angle of the clubface mostly determines the ball flight of your golf shots at impact.
 In addition to the angle, you may also see an impact due to the club path.

-You must change the clubface angle at impact if you want to hit different ball flights, as shown here.
+As shown here, you must change the clubface angle at impact if you want to hit different ball flights.

 What makes a golf ball fly straight?